Integrated Service for Children with Disabilities Mission Statement

 - We are committed to safeguarding children and young people and to supporting them to achieve positive outcomes and quality of life.

 We provide the referral gateway for the AfC Integrated Services for Children with Disabilities (Kingston Community Paediatric and Therapy Services) based at Moor Lane.
-If you have never made a referral before or are unsure please read the information below on the page under "Who can refer?"

 Who can refer?